sholtomaud/phd/Literature Review/litrev.md

 The legacy systems don't have the requisite variety in their ability to store data required for compliance purposes.
 This problem is not unique to unconventional energy production and has also been observed in a disaster management context.
 As Shin and Kim note, NoSQL systems have been designed to meet this business needs to accommodate very large unstructured data sets [@shin_utilization_2015].
 Again, during the author's employment within the CSG industry, the ICT team, along with the author, identified several emerging NoSQL technologies which appeared to satisfy the technical solutions for the problems noted above.

+For Boudicca any risk assessment model needs to include a definition of ‘unacceptable impacts’, whereby projects deemed as having unacceptable impacts should be prohibited.
+Furthermore, “Verification of key system elements” should not rely on appraisal by “in house representatives” but rather only “independent third-party professional[s]”. [@boudicca_lock_2013]